Shrink Wrap Packaging Reference Guide

-Even some of the best articles and resources are no substitute to sampling and testing material thicknesses.
-Call us if you would samples for different material thicknesses.
+Even some of the best articles and resources are no substitute for sampling and testing material thicknesses.
+Call us if you would like samples for different material thicknesses.
 Sometimes it is the best way to determine the proper film to be used.

 After addressing all the questions to help determine the shrink film and machines are needed people unfamiliar with shrink wrapping generally want to know how to shrink wrap a product.